6G-SANDBOX/TNLCM/docs/README.md

 │  ├─ routes/                // folder that handler the API that is exposed.
 │  ├─ sixg_library/          // folder that handler the connection to the 6G-Library repository.
 │  ├─ sixg_sandbox_sites/    // folder that handler the connection to the 6G-Sandbox-Sites repository.
-│  └─ temp/                  // folder that handler the creation of temporary files.
+│  ├─ temp/                  // folder that handler the creation of temporary files.
+│  └─ utils/                 // folder that handler data conversions and storage in YAML, Markdown, and JSON formats.
 ├─ docker/                   // folder containing Docker-related configuration and setup files.
 ├─ docs/                     // folder where all documentation is stored.
 ├─ scripts/                  // folder contains scripts for automated deployments.